A3AJAGBE/PC-Quotes/README.md

 ```

 #### Sample Project
-So I created a basic GUI application with this API.
+So, I created a basic GUI application with this API.
 [Check it out](https://github.com/A3AJAGBE/PCJ-Quotes-GUI)